ceccoemi/yasa/report/report.md

 We initially missed the concept of isolation for unit-tests: we realized it when a bug in a component caused tests of other components to fail.
 Then Google Mock came into rescue!

-## Descriptions of the development (and testing) of the most interesting parts
+## Descriptions of the development and testing of the most interesting parts
 Initially the subject of our project was a preprocessing tool for natural language processing.
 We changed almost completely the project due to give more sense to the application of a database and in order to have a more concrete goal.

 One of the most difficult parts to test was the main because it has a lot of logic branches.
-We delegates much of the responsibilities of the main to the `ArgumentParser` class.
+We delegate much of the responsibilities of the main to the `ArgumentParser` class.

-[//]: # (At some point during the development of this project, there was a folder `./tests/resources` that contained examples of text files.
-They allowed us to test `Trainer` and `Classifier` classes, but we understood that with a mock object on the text files we would achieve a more isolated unit-tests for both `Trainer` and `Classifier` classes.)
+At some point during the development of this project, there was a folder `tests/resources` that contained examples of text files.
+It allowed us to test `Trainer` and `Classifier` classes, but we understood that with a mock object on the text files we would achieve a more isolated unit-tests for both `Trainer` and `Classifier` classes.

 ## Explanation of some of the tools used